-Watch: Donna Gates & Bulletproof’s Dave Asprey talk fasting – time restricted feeding
+Watch: Donna Gates & Bulletproof’s Dave Asprey talk intermittent fasting

-Dave shares fresh facts on the science of fasting
+Dave shares fresh facts on the science of intermittent fasting

 Dave says: Eating fermented foods, along with other healthy foods and good fats, could help you feel better while fasting and less hungry for hours.
 Click here to shop our cultured foods collection.

 - If you don’t have lunch today, you’re in zero danger of starvation.
 Studies show that the vast majority of people have at least 60 days of no food whatsoever before they starve to death.
 And for most people, it’s probably closer to 90 days.

 - Black coffee is a big help when fasting because it helps reduce hunger.
 Black coffee has enough caffeine that it will double ketone production, and ketones help turn off hunger and give you energy.
 It’s also important to drink coffee that’s been mold-tested, which should help eliminate jitteriness after drinking.